euzu/m3u-filter/README.md

       - "8901:8901"
     restart: unless-stopped
 ```
+This example is for the local image, the official can be found under `ghcr.io/euzu/m3u-filter:latest`

 If you want to use m3u-filter with docker-compose, there is a `--healthcheck` argument for healthchecks